 He went back to Utah, eventually living with his third wife, a Catholic, in a small Mormon farm town well south of Salt Lake City.
 We visited them the summer after we married.
 They were both drinking heavily, but he was still able to work as a farm hand.
 They lived near the railroad tracks.
 We watched a mouse scamper across the kitchen floor.
 None of us had anything to say to each other.

 After completing my schooling and training, I got a job with a large medical group and we settled into a pleasant house in Sunnyvale.
-It was big enough for us, our two children and her little sister who became “ours” after their mom gave up trying to be a mother, which she was never good at.
+It was big enough for us, our two children and her little sister, Darlene, who became “ours” after their mom gave up trying to be a mother, which she was never good at.
 Darlene’s dad had died ate age fifty-three, when she was four.
 She was sort of ours ever since, anyway.
 She became more a big sister than an aunt to our children.

 20 December 2007